ministryofjustice/moj-frontend/docs/accessibility.md

 The website has been tested against the Web Content Accessibility Guidelines (WCAG) 2.2 AA standard.

-This website is partially compliant with the [Web Content Accessibility Guidelines version 2.2](https://www.w3.org/TR/WCAG22/) AA standard, due to the non-compliances listed below.
+This website is fully compliant with the [Web Content Accessibility Guidelines version 2.2](https://www.w3.org/TR/WCAG22/) AA standard.

-## Non-accessible content

-The content listed below is non-accessible for the following reasons.

-### Non-compliance with the accessibility regulations

-There's only one way for users to get to content.
-This fails WCAG 2.2 Multiple Ways (Level AA).
-We plan to address this issue by September 2026.

 ## Preparation of this accessibility statement

 This statement was prepared on 16 August 2022.
-It was last reviewed on 23 January 2026.
+It was last reviewed on 2 July 2026.

 This website was last tested on 14 July 2025 against the WCAG 2.2 AA standard.